lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Then, the fragment sender MUST initialize an Attempts counter to 0 for that Rule ID and DTag value pair and it MUST enter a **second state** where it MUST start a Retransmission Timer for that Rule ID and DTag value pair and where it MUST expect to receive a SCHC ACK.

-On Retransmission Timer expiration, if Attempts is strictly less that MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC ACK REQ and MUST increment the Attempts counter.
+  - On Retransmission Timer expiration, if Attempts is strictly less that MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC ACK REQ and MUST increment the Attempts counter.
-If the current window is not the last one (All-0), the SCHC ACK REQ that is sent MUST be the SCHC All-0 ACK REQ described in {{All0ACKREQ}}.
+    * If the current window is not the last one (All-0), the SCHC ACK REQ that is sent MUST be the SCHC All-0 ACK REQ described in {{All0ACKREQ}}.
-If the current window is the last one (All-1), the SCHC ACK REQ that is sent MUST be the SCHC All-1 ACK REQ described in {{All1ACKREQ}}.
+    * If the current window is the last one (All-1), the SCHC ACK REQ that is sent MUST be the SCHC All-1 ACK REQ described in {{All1ACKREQ}}.
-If the Retransmission Timer expires while Attempts is greater or equal to MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
+  - If the Retransmission Timer expires while Attempts is greater or equal to MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
-On receiving a SCHC ACK, if the SCHC ACK indicates that some fragments are missing at the receiver, the sender MUST increment Attempts, it MUST stop the Retransmission Timer and MUST enter a **third state**.
+  - On receiving a SCHC ACK,
+    * if the SCHC ACK indicates that some fragments are missing at the receiver, the sender MUST increment Attempts, it MUST stop the Retransmission Timer and MUST enter a **third state**.
-If the current window is not the last one (All-0) and the SCHC ACK indicates that all fragments were received correctly, the sender MUST stop the Retransmission Timer, it MUST increment W, it MUST advance to the next fragmentation window and it MUST return to the **first state**.
+    * If the current window is not the last one (All-0) and the SCHC ACK indicates that all fragments were received correctly, the sender MUST stop the Retransmission Timer, it MUST increment W, it MUST advance to the next fragmentation window and it MUST return to the **first state**.
-If the current window is the last one (All-1) and the SCHC ACK indicates that more fragments were received than the sender actually sent, then the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
+    * If the current window is the last one (All-1) and the SCHC ACK indicates that more fragments were received than the sender actually sent, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
-If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly yet integrity checking does not match, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
+    * If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly yet integrity checking does not match, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
-If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly and integrity checking does match, the sender exits succesfully.
+    * If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly and integrity checking does match, the sender exits succesfully.

 In the **third state**, the fragment sender MUST transmit all the SCHC Fragments that have been reported missing, then it MUST return to the **second state**.